18kimn/revisiting-dubois/content/raw-texts/paper.md

 but can also be used separately to color arbitrary graphics and plots with R.

-### Bayesian analysis

-My project seeks to extend Du Bois' works not only with modern graphical tools, but also with modern analysis tools.
-In much the same way, I hope to convey the spirit of Du Bois' analyses with the methodological advancements he did not have.

-In my view, much of his perspective can be seen in nonparametric testing and analyses.

-- one where a theoretical result is derived probabilistically in tandem with the data (continually updated), instead of assuming that a point value for a parameter exists independent of the data at hand
-- repeated, continually updated inference <-> critical theory and self-critique
-  - MCMC?

-I will run a set of Bayesian hierarchical time-series model to investigate Du Bois' main research questions of property ownership, educational attainment,

 ### Data and source code

-Data used in the analysis and as a demonstration tool in the `ggdubois` package will come from several demographic sources, packaged into two datasets.
-The first dataset contains time-series data at the county level for Georgia, containing decennial data from 1970 to 2010 on race, educational attainment, housing ownership, and employment.
+The `ggdubois` package uses and provides data from several administrative sources.
+These have been packaged into two datasets.

+The first dataset contains time-series data at the county level for Georgia, containing decennial data from 1970 to 2000 on race, educational attainment, housing ownership, and employment.
 This dataset roughly mirrors much of Du Bois' own scope as seen in his graphics for the 1901 Paris Exposition.
+This dataset contains geographic features as well for each county or requivalents.
+The data here were provided by the International Public Use Microdata Services (IPUMS) project at the University of Minnesota, which assembles and transforms data to a common standard across many geographies and periods in time.
+The variables in this dataset originally came from the U.S. decennial Census, the TIGER/LINE program for shapefiles, and the annual American Community Survey, which are all programs administered by the United States Census Bureau.

-The second dataset contains nationwide county-level data measured in 2017, and measures median household income, the unemployment rate, the child poverty rate, the population of color, the amount of particulate matter of less than 2.5 μm in the atmosphere, the “rent burden” or the average proportion of income spent on rent, the high school graduation rate, and the Gini index for income inequality (B19083).
-This dataset aims to extend Du Bois' commentary on socioeconomic inequality to the national level, with data Du Bois did not have access to in both subject and scope.(reword) More detailed descriptions of these two datasets can be found in Appendix 1.
+The second dataset contains nationwide county-level data measured in 2015, and measures median household income, the unemployment rate, the child poverty rate, the population of color, the amount of particulate matter of less than 2.5 μm in the atmosphere, the “rent burden” or the average proportion of income spent on rent, the high school graduation rate, and the Gini index for income inequality.
+This dataset aims to extend Du Bois' commentary on socioeconomic inequality to the national level, with data Du Bois did not have access to in both subject and scope.
+More detailed descriptions of these two datasets can be found in Appendix 1.
 For the rest of this paper, the first dataset will be referred to as `georgia` and the second will be referred to as `demographics`.

-The source code for the `ggdubois` package can be found at [https://github.com/18kimn/ggdubois](https://github.com/18kimn/ggdubois), and the source code for this paper and the associated analyses can be found at
+These data as well as all source code for the `ggdubois` package can be found at [https://github.com/18kimn/ggdubois](https://github.com/18kimn/ggdubois), and the source code for this paper and the associated analyses can be found at